Internship applications are closed for summer of 2016.

 CIS internships offer a great opportunity for professional development growth.
 The program benefits those planning to pursue various career paths, including public policy, public relations, law, law enforcement, or international work.
 For many interns, this DC internship is a strategic step prior to attending graduate school or beginning a career.
 The positions are open to undergraduates, graduate students, and recent college graduates.
 Applicants should possess strong research, writing, computer, and communication skills.

 The CIS program offers practical experience as well as educational and skill enhancing opportunities.
-Interns attend congressional hearings and Center and other immigration-related events where they can learn from the nation’s leading policy-makers.
+Interns attend congressional hearings, immigration court, and Center and other immigration-related events where they can learn from the nation’s leading policy-makers.

-CIS interns work alongside think tank analysts learning about policy issues such as national security, specific visa categories, economic impact, homeland security, and amnesty as they relate to immigration.
+CIS interns work alongside think tank analysts learning about policy issues such as national security, specific visa categories, labor and fiscal costs, crime and law enforcement, and amnesty as they relate to immigration.
 Interns acquire immigration policy expertise and build marketable skills.
 In addition, interns are expected to take on administrative tasks.

 The positions are unpaid although we are happy to work with your school if college credit is a possibility.
 We encourage applicants to view the internship as an opportunity to gain professional skills in preparation for their career or further studies.

 Interns are accepted for all semesters.
 Applications are accepted year-round, though earlier applicants will have a particular advantage.
-To apply, please send you cover letter and resume as an e-mail attachments to firstname.lastname@example.org.
+To apply, please send your cover letter and resume as an e-mail attachments to firstname.lastname@example.org.